-Celebrating its 125th anniversary in 2020, the British Columbia Geological Survey is the oldest scientific agency in the province.
+Founded in 1895, the British Columbia Geological Survey is the oldest scientific agency in the province.
 The Survey conducts research to establish the geological evolution and mineral resources of the province.
 Drawing on continuously advancing concepts and technologies, the Survey creates knowledge to guide societal decisions centred on the Earth sciences.